Tamas-Gavlider/The-Hunger-Gamers/README.md

 ## Design

-The website uses black,red and yellow colours due to their strong visual impact and symbolic meanings:
+The website uses black,red and yellow colours due to their strong visual impact <br>
+and symbolic meanings:

 * **Black:** Often associated with elegance, and modernity.
 * **Red:** Conveys excitement, energy, and passion.
 * **Yellow:** Represents happiness, optimism, and energy.

 These colours together create a bold, and energetic vibe.

+## Typography

+I use the Google Font Silkscreen for the website.
+The pixelated style used on<br>
+webpage refers to classic video games, evoking nostalgia and retro feel.